GreatBahram/sharpen-your-axe/01-keyboard-shortcut-kata/notes.md

 Repo: [Link](https://github.com/emilybache/KeyboardShortcutKatas.Net/)

 ## Shortcuts
+You can use these shortcuts in the *Linux version of VS Code*:
 | **Action**             | **Shortcut**                                    |
 | ---------------------- | ----------------------------------------------- |
 | **Move Line**          | Alt + ↓                                         |